mvolkmann/blog/src/smalltalk/01-overview.md

 While Simula preceded Smalltalk, Smalltalk was the first programming language to make OOP popular.

+Smalltalk is not an interpreted language.
+It was the first programming language to use just-in-time (JIT) compilation.
+Smalltalk code is compiled to optimized bytecode that is executed by a virtual machine (VM).
+Compilation occurs during program execution rather than before execution.
+This results in better performance than interpreting code.

-Running Smalltalk programs requires two parts, a virtual machine (VM) and an image file.
+Running Smalltalk programs requires two parts, a VM and an image file.
 The VM reads and executes Smalltalk code found in an image file.
 It is specific to the operating system and CPU architecture being used.